George Voinovich: Legacy

 Voinovich has been honored several times in his hometown of Cleveland by having prominent landmarks named after him, including Voinovich Bicentennial Park in the city's North Coast Harbor district and the George V. Voinovich Bridges spanning downtown.

-Plaques at the Voinovich Livestock Center noting the Farm Bureau Memorial Tree and the "Spountain" sculpture.
+In 1998, Ohio University renamed the Institute of Local Government and Rural Development the Voinovich Center for Leadership and Public Affairs, and in 2007 the Ohio Board of Regents voted to rename the center a school.
+Since being honored in 1998, Voinovich remained committed to the success of the school.

 The Voinovich Livestock Center at the Ohio Expo Center and State Fair in Columbus is named in honor of Voinovich.
 The lawn in front of the center is the site of "Spountain", a sculpture by Barry Gunderson.
 It is also the site of the Farm Bureau Memorial tree, which was planted in soil from all 88 Ohio counties in 1976 during the Ohio Farm Bureau Bicentennial.